art of noise*

 It appeared that Max Headroom had gone offline forever until late November/December 2007 when he starred in a series of advertisements promoting Channel Four’s Digital Switchover.
 Max was a shadow of his former self, old, bald, twisted and bitter.
 He flung insults at Channel Four, Jim Carrey, Anneka Rice, Timmy Mallett and Rick Astley.
 The ads were repeated in mid 2008 leaving one question, would Max Headroom ever return to our screens again?

-© Copyright KM Whitehouse 2008
+© Copyright K.M.
+Whitehouse 2008, 2010

-All other images are the copyright of the respective copyright holders
+all other images, quoted reviews are copyright of the respective copyright holders.